d3qnew/hejia/plugins/cordova-plugin-console/README.md

----
-title: Console
-description: Get JavaScript logs in your native logs.
----
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file